-It is advised to avoid crossing the River Niger on foot at any time.
-Although the Nigerien airspace has reopened, disruptions to commercial flights from Niamey's Diori International Airport can occur at short notice.
-If there is serious violence, unrest, or a deterioration in the security situation, it could be difficult to leave safely.
+It is advised to avoid crossing the River Niger on foot at any time due to safety concerns.
+While Nigerien airspace has reopened, disruptions to commercial flights from Niamey's Diori Hamani International Airport may still occur at short notice.
+In the event of serious violence, unrest, or a deterioration in the security situation, it could become difficult to leave the country safely.